Why you can trust Gamble USA

 - Social Security number (or last four digits)

-Additionally, if you have any sportsbook promo codes to access free bets or any other bonuses, you must enter them when signing up.
+Additionally, if you have any AZ sportsbook promo codes to access free bet promo offers or any other bonuses, you must enter them when signing up.
 Before you can confirm your account, you will also need to create a username and password to allow you access to your account.